synthpop-galaxy/synthpop/README.md

 ``.../modules/age/uniform.py ``

 We recommend that each subclass be specified in a separate file within this directory structure.
-However, different locations are axceptable when specify the filename, including the path.
+However, different locations are acceptable when specify the filename, including the path.

 ### Define the used module.